-ANSWER: Defendant Mohammed objects to the undefined and prejudicial terms "misconduct" and "wrongdoing."
-Without waiver, upon advice of counsel, and to the extent that such allegations purport to apply to him, Defendant Mohammed respectfully invokes the rights guaranteed to him by the Fifth Amendment of the United States Constitution regarding the subject matter of this paragraph.
+ANSWER: Defendant Mohammed denies the allegations contained in this paragraph that are directed against him.
 Defendant Mohammed lacks sufficient knowledge upon which to form a belief as to the truth of the remaining allegations contained in this paragraph.

 48. Consistent with this "code of silence," the few people within the Chicago Police Department who stood up to Watts and his gang or who attempted to report their misconduct were either ignored or punished, and the Watts Gang was thereby able to engage in misconduct with impunity.